 How we selected the top application modernization companies

 Our selection focuses on firms that approach modernization as a disciplined engineering effort rather than a simple cloud migration lift-and-shift exercise.
-These companies rebuild critical systems in cloud-native form, apply clear architectural principles, and work with strong automation and secure development practices across Azure, AWS, and GCP.
+These companies rebuild critical systems in cloud-native form, apply clear architectural principles, and work with strong automation and secure development practices across cloud platforms.

 Their delivery model resembles a focused product team, with attention to software quality and predictable execution.